 Bat proofing or bat removal should be approached with extreme caution since these mammals may carry the rabies virus.
 Among reported cases of rabies in wildlife, bats are the most common.

 If you have bats in the attic, you should perform a full inspection of your building.
-This helps determine where the bat infestation entered your home from, which you can seal post bat removal.
+This helps determine the area where bats entered your home which you can seal after bat removal takes place.

-The best way how to get bats out of the attic is exclusion it’s important that you do not try to trap them.
+The best way to get bats out of the attic is exclusion.
+It’s important that you do not try to trap them.
 Let them fly out of your home naturally, rather than forcing them out through capturing and trapping.
-Bats will need water and insects eventually, so excluding them is the safest option for both homeowner and pest.
+Bats will need water and insects eventually so excluding them is the safest option for both homeowner and pest.